-The preceding paragraph notwithstanding, custodians that determine they control custodied digital assets should be mindful of the SEC staff's disclosure expectations set out in the SAB (see In a snapshot).
+The preceding paragraph notwithstanding, custodians that determine they control others' digital assets should be mindful of the SEC staff's disclosure expectations set out in the SAB (see In a snapshot).
 We believe the SEC staff expects them to provide similar disclosures.

-KPMG Hot Topic, Evaluating custody of digital assets, provides additional guidance on determining which entity, the depositor or the custodian, is the accounting owner of (i.e. controls) custodied digital assets.
+KPMG Hot Topic, Evaluating custody of digital assets, provides additional guidance on determining whether the digital asset owner or the custodian, is the accounting owner of (i.e. controls) digital assets.
+The Hot Topic also highlights that the custodian's obligation to return that asset to the digital asset owner in the future needs to be evaluated under Topic 815 to determine whether it is, or includes, a derivative (see KPMG Handbook, Derivatives and hedging).